jungoai/jungo-book/src/guide/jungoai-components.md

 ### Worker

-Is actual node that run Big Data or AI service and serve end-user
+Is actual node that run Big Data or AI service and serve end-user.

 ### Monitor

 A Monitor analyze performance of Workers and send result (scores of Workers) back to the Jungochain.
-Then Jungochain distribute emission among Workers according to it.
+Then Jungochain distribute reward among Workers according to it.
-A Monitor also gets reward according to the average of Monitors result.
+A Monitor also gets reward according to the average of Monitor results.
 See [emission](../more/emissions.md) section for more details.

 Here is a diagram of a Subnet: